 We offer tours of the exhibition to post-primary school students.
 These tours normally last approximately 30 minutes and are limited to 15 students.
 Each group of students must be accompanied by at least one teacher/adult.
 We currently offer two customised tours specifically for Leaving Certificate students.

 We request that all groups visiting the exhibition have some knowledge of Yeats’s work to ensure they get the full benefit of the visit.
-Staff will be happy to suggest appropriate pre-visit activities to teachers.
+We will be happy to suggest appropriate pre-visit activities to teachers.

 Leaving Certificate History